 - The World Is Just Awesome: The main theme of all the channels, but especially the first channel.

-- Younger Than They Look: Michael is only 29, but due to his Badass Beard, intelligence and receding hairline, you'd think he was closer to 39.
+- Younger Than They Look: Due to Michael's Badass Beard, intelligence, and receding hairline, you'd think he was around 40.

 And as always, thanks for watching.